How to Protect Your Dog's Paws: Tips for a Happy and Healthy Furry Friend

 5. Paw Wipes:

-Carry paw wipes with you during walks to clean your dog's paws after exposure to potentially hazardous substances.
+Carry paw wipes with you during walks to clean your dog's paws after they have been exposed to potentially hazardous substances.
 Wiping their paws can remove harmful chemicals and allergens.

 6. Avoid Walking in Extreme Conditions: